 The Lambda team solved the problem off the block.
 Now this involves a tiny bit of techno-geekery to explain, but I’ll try to make it painless.

 As each frame of film goes through the camera or projector, it has to be jerked down into place, held and exposed, then jerked away again as the next frame comes down.
 And that’s happening many times a second.
 Now, in early equipment, when the film was jerked down into place, the mechanism was pulling against the whole reel of film that was sitting in there.
 If your reel is only 50ft (15m) that’s not much weight, so it’s not a big deal.
 But how are you going to move a modern 1000 ft roll, which weighs a couple of Kilos?
 The inertia is so great that the film would snap or the sprocket holes rip, or the mechanism would break.

 The answer was surprisingly simple.
-Whilst one frame is being exposed, feed out the length of the next frame ready, so all you have to pull down is a single frame, weighing a mere 2g or so.
+Whilst one frame is being exposed, feed out the length of the next frame ready, so all you have to pull down is a single frame, weighing a mere 0.2g or thereabouts.
 Woodville Latham would later embody this principle in a patent, which became known as the “Latham loop”, the rights to which would be bought and sold and fought over in court battles for an extraordinary fifteen years.

 But was it really his idea?
 William Dickson was later very clear in attributing the credit for the idea to Eugene Lauste.
 Lauste wholeheartedly endorsed this version of events.
 But perhaps neither of these Edison ex-workers were being completely honest.